Watch (Billie Eilish song)

 "Watch" is a song by American singer Billie Eilish from her debut EP Don't Smile at Me (2017).
-Written and produced by Eilish's brother Finneas O'Connell, the song was released for digital download and streaming through Darkroom and Interscope Records on June 29, 2017, as the third single from the EP.
+Written and produced by Eilish's brother Finneas O'Connell, the song was released for digital download and streaming through Darkroom and Interscope Records on June 30, 2017, as the third single from the EP.

-A pop ballad, the lyrics of "Watch" address Eilish leaving a toxic relationship.
+A pop-influenced ballad, the lyrics of "Watch" address Eilish leaving a toxic relationship.
 The song received platinum certifications in the United States, Australia and Canada by the Recording Industry Association of America (RIAA), Australian Recording Industry Association (ARIA) and Music Canada (MC), respectively.
 A music video for the track was released on September 18, 2017, and was directed by Megan Park.
 In the visual, Eilish sets the remnants of a toxic relationship on fire and dumps her former lover.
 "Watch" was performed live by Eilish during her 2019 When We All Fall Asleep Tour.

 Background and composition

 "Watch" was released on June 30, 2017, as the third single on Eilish's debut EP Don't Smile at Me.
 The track was written and produced by Eilish's brother, Finneas O'Connell.
 Mastering and mixing was handled by the studio personnel, John Greenham and Rob Kinelski, respectively.
 The song was originally titled "Watch & Burn", before becoming two separate tracks, one being "Watch" and the other being "&Burn", a collaboration with Vince Staples.

 According to sheet music published by Hal Leonard Music Publishing at Musicnotes.com, "Watch" has a moderately fast tempo of 80–84 beats per minute (BPM) and is played in the key of C Major, while Eilish's vocals range from G_{3} to C_{5}.
-The song was described as a pop ballad by music critics.
+The song was described as a ballad with a verse-chorus pop structure by music critics.
 The song starts with the strike of a match and continues throughout the song as its main beat.
 In the lyrics, Eilish writes a missive to her former lover, saying she is leaving their toxic relationship behind: "If we were meant to be, we would have been by now/See what you wanna see, but all I see is him right now."
 As the chorus comes in, Eilish sings about not wanting to be in the relationship anymore: "I'll sit and watch your car burn/With the fire that you started in me/But you never came back to ask it out."
 Finneas later explained in an interview with Pitchfork saying: "This is me just lighting a bunch of matches in the bathroom.
 It became the snare essentially for [the] song.
 There were all these references to starting a fire and that’s a more inventive way to use a sound than to just be like, 'Yeah, we’re gonna start with the sound of the waves rolling in or something.'"